|Funding Program:||Investment Road and Rail Program

 The upgrade will also improve capacity and reliability for transport operations.

-The Australian Government has committed $18,384,000 to this project with the Tasmanian Government to contribute the balance.
+The Australian Government contributed $17.1 million to this project with the Tasmanian Government contributing $4.3 million.

 Scoping of the project commenced in March 2015 and was completed in mid 2015.
-Construction commenced in February 2016 and is expected to be completed by early 2018.
+Construction commenced in February 2016 and was completed in December 2017.

 Disclaimer: The material contained in this site is made available